Image Resources: Sources

-Online sources for topographical or antiquarian images of castles and associated architectural features: Drawings / engravings / sketches / watercolours etc
+Online sources for topographical or antiquarian images of castles and associated architectural features: Drawings / maps / engravings / sketches / watercolours etc

 A Guide to British Topographical Collections – M W Barley 1974 (by county)

 The British Library – online images – (Good for S H Grimm, late C18 and Edward Blore, early & mid C19).
 Also good for special collections- some early photographically illustrated books: http://www.bl.uk/onlinegallery/onlineex/earlyphotos/index.html